flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 }
 ```

-Even if you get the above code to work, you will then have to deal
+Even if you get the above code to work,
+you would then have to deal
 with the following in the `MyCart` widget:

 <!-- skip -->